maximus-powers/llm-interpretability/dataset_generation/readme.md

 - **Incremental HuggingFace Upload**: Automatic uploading of completed batches to HuggingFace Hub datasets
 - **Cleanup**: Removal of temporary model files after processing

-The entire process is designed to run efficiently with configurable multi-threading, allowing multiple batches to be processed in parallel while maintaining thread safety for logging and checkpointing operations.
+The entire process is designed to run efficiently with configurable multi-threading, allowing multiple independent examples to be processed in parallel while maintaining thread safety for logging and checkpointing operations.
+Each example is completely independent, maximizing diversity and enabling efficient parallelization without complex batch coordination.